genome-spy/genome-spy/docs/basic-concepts/coordinate-system.md

 Currently, GenomeSpy has built-in support for `hg19` and `hg38` assemblies.

-TODO: How to specify custom genomes.
+TODO: How to specify custom genomes, cytobands and gene annotations.

 With Genomic coordinate system enabled, you can encode the genomic coordinates
 conveniently: